kyleboas/tacticsjournal.com/_posts/2024/07/2024-07-14-the-problems-for-england-against-spain.md

 image: "https://raw.githubusercontent.com/kyleboas/images/main/uploads/2024/07/14/Image-14Jul2024_02:19:25.png"
 ---

 England has yet to encounter an opponent of the caliber of Spain in Euro 2024.
 Spain has been on a tier to themselves.
-If England get pinned back in their own end, I don't think they have the pace to counter Spain.
+If England get pinned back in their own end, which they should, I don't think they have the pace to counter Spain.

 <!---more--->